-In practice this means textile companies reduce their ecological footprint by optimising energy and material input per kilogram of manufactured textile.
+In practice this means textile companies reduce their ecological footprint by optimizing energy and material input per kilogram of manufactured textile.
 Minimising the resources used decreases the environmental impact AND it automatically adds value to the products with cost efficiency.
 That means more bang for your buck!

 Protecting the natural circulation of water is key in sustainable textile production.
-That’s why water emission control consists of returning purified water into the water cycle and minimising the aquatic impact.
+That’s why water emission control consists of returning purified water into the water cycle and minimizing the aquatic impact.
 Practices such as using wastewater treatment technology are fundamental!

-Water in a matter of life and death to all life on Earth.
+Water is a matter of life and death to all life on Earth.
 So regulating the usage and emission of water has a huge impact on the health of both nature and our fellow humans who live in the areas surrounding textile factories.
 These demands are supervised with ongoing compliance controls and strict sewage limit values.

-Bluesign system has tackled this issue by specifying a strict criteria for substances and components used in the production of textiles.
+Bluesign system has tackled this issue by specifying strict criteria for substances and components used in the production of textiles.
 The aim in all of this is to reduce CO2 emissions in all stages of manufacturing.
 This requires that the exhaust air must be cleaned and recycled by adequate environmental technology.
-It’s the only way to go in order to protect the climate and the quality of air we breath!
+It’s the only way to go in order to protect the climate and the quality of the air we breathe!